 Another highly recommended option is the Rustaveli and Agmashenebeli Avenue area, which offers a combination of convenience, good transport links, and a variety of accommodations.
 Here you'll find everything from boutique hotels in historic buildings to more modern options, surrounded by museums, theaters, and shops.

 I stayed at the K17 mini hotel.
-A small, recycled hotel with just a few rooms, it's ideal for greater comfort, space, and privacy, although it doesn't have a backpacker vibe.
+A small, renovated hotel with few rooms, but it offers greater comfort, space, and privacy, although it doesn't have a backpacker atmosphere or a kitchen.

 Fabrika